I. Relevant Security Council resolution

 Please address requests/notifications in connection with arms embargo exemptions to:

-- The Chair of the Committee, Her Excellency Ms. Joanna Wronecka (Poland), through the Permanent Mission the Republic of Poland to the United Nations
+- The Chair of the Committee, His Excellency Mr. Dang Dinh Quy (Viet Nam), through the Permanent Mission of the Socialist Republic of Viet Nam to the United Nations

 With copy to: